senorwish/swarc/CIS2_arc42_doc.md

 The following functional requirements have been set by the stakeholders:

-- Student Enrollment: Enabling students to register for courses, with the system handling eligibility checks and enrollment confirmations.
+- Student Enrollment: This requirement is about enabling the students to register for courses.
+The system will also handel eligibility checks.
-- Attendance Tracking: Allowing faculty to record student attendance for each class session.
+- Attendance Tracking: The faculty has to be able to record the students attendance for each class session.
-- Grades Management: Faculty can input and manage grades, and students can access their academic records.
+- Grades Management: Faculty can input and manage grades which the students can then access in their academic records.
-- Billing and Payments: Processing student payments for tuition and fees, and managing financial records.
+- Billing and Payments: The administration has to be able to issue invoices to the students which the students will then have to able to pay.
-- Course Management: Facilitating faculty in creating and updating course details.
+- Course Management: Faculity members have to be able to create, update and maintain courses and their details.
-- Reporting and Analytics: Generating reports on enrollment, grades, attendance, and financials for administrative use.
+- Reporting and Analytics: Generating reports on enrollment, grades, attendance, and financials for the administration of the university.
 - User Authentication: Ensuring that all users are authorized to access the system according to their roles.

 Furthermore, the system is propelled by the following driving forces:

 - Efficiency: Automating processes to save time.
-- Accessibility: Providing easy access to information and services for students and faculty on different devices.
+- Accessibility: Providing easy access to information and services for students and faculty on many different devices.
 - Compliance: Adhering to security standards and privacy regulations.
+CIS2 will adhere to relevant security standards and privacy regulations such as the DSGVO.
+As a research institute CIS2 will also have to adhere to the upcoming NIS2 regulation.
-- Scalability: Being capable of handling increased load as the university grows.
+- Scalability: As the university grows, the system has to be capable to handle an increased traffic and data load.
 - User Engagement: Ensuring the interface is intuitive and meets the users needs.